Kishorerz/BOOLEAN_FUNCTION_MINIMIZATION/README.md

  Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

-Developed by: AKASH KUMAR M.
+Developed by: KISHOR KUMAR B.

-RegisterNumber: 212223230010
+RegisterNumber: 212223240072

 module ex02(A,B,C,D,F1);
 input A,B,C,D;